Victoria Falls, Zimbabwe side

-The Victoria Falls offers a dramatic scenic contrast and change of pace from the private game reserves.
+The Victoria Falls offers a dramatic scenic contrast and change of pace from your safari experience.
 Certainly it is a sight not to be missed.
 Especially when the Zambezi river is in full flow (from March to June/July).
-At this time over a mile of unbroken surging water plunges into the Zambezi gorge below.
+Indeed, at this time, over a mile of unbroken surging water plunges into the Zambezi gorge below.

-A host of tours are centered on three separate delights: the Victoria Falls, the magnificent Zambezi River and its surrounding National Park.
+A host of tours revolve around three separate delights: the Victoria Falls itself, the magnificent Zambezi River and the surrounding Zambezi National Park.

 Victoria Falls Tours focused on the Falls

-You can visit the Falls under your own steam or with a guide.
-It ‘s your choice.
-Nearby a variety of adventure activities are on offer such as bungee jumping, gorge swinging, the flying fox and ziplining.
+You can visit the Victoria Falls under your own steam or with a guide.
+It’s your choice.
+Here there’s a variety of adventure activities on offer such as bungee jumping, gorge swinging, the flying fox and ziplining.

 Victoria Falls Tours using the Zambezi River